SDNELAP/389Rfall18/week/10/writeup/README.md

 ### Part 2 (30 Pts)

 Referring to the slides, I noticed that gpg command line tool is useful in generating public key private key pairs.
-By following the link on the slide,
+By using the command ```gpg --gen-key``` in the slide, I was able to enter my information and generate a new key.
+From there, I ran ``` gpg --import pgpassignment.key ``` which imported the key and showed me that the owner of this key was UMD Cybersecurity Club.
+I then used the ```gpg -e -u "Sthitadheesh Nelapatla" -r "UMD Cybersecurity Club" message.txt``` and created a file called message.txt which had the following text: Om Namo Narayanaya.
+This created a messages.txt.gpg file and I renamed that file as messages.private and moved it to the writeup folder.